Eviction prevention, rehousing and homeless assistance in Illinois.

-In order to meet that objective, several non-profit agencies listed below coordinate resources for those that need them.
-They may have financial aid (for rent or security deposits), short term housing (emergency shelters and transitional units) as well as referrals to permanent solutions.
+In order to meet that objective, organizations listed below coordinate resources for those that need them.
+They may have financial help (for rent arrears or security deposits), short term housing (emergency shelters and transitional units) as well as referrals to permanent solutions.
 All throughout this process, the Continuum of Care (CoC) will ensure that case management and self-sufficiency is provided to qualified individuals.

-Illinois families or individuals facing imminent eviction may be able to get help.
+Illinois families or people with no money facing imminent eviction may be able to get help.
 Priority is for those that would be most at risk if they were to be homeless.
+If a tenant has an eviction letter from their landlord, emergency help is offered.
 Some of what is offered, but will vary by location, includes the following.

 It is always best to seek help as soon as you start to struggle.
 Do not wait until an eviction notice has been sent by your landlord, as by then it is usually too late.
 While emergency rent assistance is available, it does take time to apply and get approved.
 Not to mention it will take time for the funds to be issued to the household.
 So seek assistance early, before an eviction is imminent.

-Assistance for the homeless is also available.
+Assistance for the homeless in Illinois is also available.
 Grants from Continuum of Care are also focused on getting people into both short term, and ideally long term, stable housing in Illinois.
 So different services are offered to make this happen.